xtsoukala/dual_path/README.md

 ## Lexicon and Structures

-The default lexicon and structure files are under the `data` folder (`/data/lexicon.csv` and `/data/structures.csv`).
-These .csv files can be altered, and any .csv file (containing the expected columns) can be given as input:
+The default lexicon and structure files are under the `data` folder (`/data/lexicon.csv` and `/data/structures.csv`). **These are needed if you want to generate random sentences using specific structures.** The .csv files can be altered, and any .csv file (containing the expected columns) can be given as input:

 ```
 python src/start_dual_path.py --structures path_to_new_structures --lexicon path_to_new_lexicon